oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 `code_verifier` is REQUIRED for clients and authorization servers MUST enforce their use, unless both of the following criteria are met:

-* The client is a confidential client.
+* The client is a confidential or credentialed client.
 * In the specific deployment and the specific request, there is reasonable assurance for authorization server that the client implements the OpenID Connect `nonce` mechanism properly.